-2. Tanduay Distillers, Inc. vs. Ginebra San Miguel Inc. G.R.
+Tanduay Distillers, Inc. vs. Ginebra San Miguel Inc. G.R.
 Nos.
-210224 and 219632 Third Division e.
+210224 and 219632 SC - Third Division

-These cases pertain to GSMI's complaint for trademark infringement and unfair competition against Tanduay Distillers, Inc. (TDI) filed with the Regional Trial Court (RTC), arising from TDI's distribution and sale of "Ginebra Kapitan" and use of a bottle design similar to that used by GSMI.
+These cases pertain to GSMI's Complaint for Unfair Competition, Trademark Infringement and Damages against Tanduay Distillers, Inc. (TDI) filed with the Regional Trail Court (RTC), arising from TDI's distribution and sale of its gin product bearing the trademark "Ginebra Kapitan" and use of a bottle design, which general appearance was nearly identical and confusingly similar to GSMI's product.
 The RTC dismissed GSMI's complaint.

-When GSMI elevated the case to the CA, due to technicalities, two (2) cases were lodged in the CA: 1.)
-Petition for Review (CA-G.R.
-SP No. 127255), and 2.)
-Notice of Appeal (CA-G.R.
+When GSMI elevated the case to the CA due to technicalities, two (2) cases were lodged in the CA: 1) Petition for Review (CA-G.R.
+SP No. 127255, and 2) Appeal (CA-G.R.
 SP No. 100332).

 Acting on GSMI's Petition for Review, the CA reversed, set aside the RTC's Decision, and ruled that "GINEBRA" is associated by the consuming public with GSMI.
-Giving probative value to the surveys submitted by GSMI, the CA ruled that TDI's use of "GINEBRA" in "Ginebra Kapitan" produces a likelihood of confusion between GSMI's "Ginebra San Miguel" gin product and TDI's "Ginebra Kapitan" gin product.
-The CA likewise ruled that "TDI knew fully well that GSMI has been using the mark/word "GINEBRA" in its gin products and that GSMI's "Ginebra San Miguel" had already obtained, over the years, a considerable number of loyal customers who associate the mark "GINEBRA" with GSMI.
+Giving probative value to the surveys submitted by GSMI, the CA ruled that TDI's use of "GINEBRA" in "Ginebra Kapitan" produces a likelihood of confusion between GSMI's Ginebra San Miguel" gin product and TDI's "Ginebra Kapitan" gin product.
+The CA likewise ruled that "TDI knew fully well that GSMI has been using the mark/word "GINEBRA" in its gin products and that GSMI's "Ginebra San Miguel" has already obtained, over the years, a considerable number of loyal customers who associate the mark "GINEBRA" with GSMI.

-On the other hand, upon GSMI's Appeal, the CA also set aside the RTC's Decision and ruled that "GINEBRA" is not a generic term, there being no evidence to show that an ordinary person in the Philippines would know that "GINEBRA" is a Spanish word for "gin".
-According to the CA, because of GSMI's use of the term in the Philippines since the 1800s, the term "GINEBRA" now exclusively refers to GSMI's gin products and to GSMI as a manufacturer.
-The CA added that "the mere use of the word 'GINEBRA' in "Ginebra Kapitan" is sufficient to incite an average person, even a gin-drinker, to associate it with GSMI's gin product, and that TDI "has designed its bottle and label to somehow make a colorable similarity with the bottle and label of Ginebra S. Miguel".
+On the other hand, upon GSMI's Appeal, the CA also set aside the RTC's Decision and ruled that "GINEBRA" is not a generic term there being no evidence to show that an ordinary person in the Philippines would know that "GINEBRA" is a Spanish word for "gin".
+According to the CA, because of GSMI's use of the term in the Philippines since the 1800s, the term "GINEBRA" now exclusively refers to the GSMI's gin products and to GSMI as a manufacturer.
+The CA added that "the mere use of the word "GINEBRA" in "Ginebra Kapitan" is sufficient to incite an average person, even a gin drinker, to associate it with GSMI's gin product", and that TDI "has designed its bottle and label to somehow make a colourable similarity with the bottle and label of Ginebra S. Miguel".

-TDI filed separate Petitions for Review with the SC, docketed as G.R.
+TDI filed separate Petitions for Review on Certiorari with the SC, docketed as G.R.
 Nos.
-210224 and 219632, which were eventually consolidated by the SC.
-These cases are still pending with the SC.
+210224 and 219632, which were eventually consolidated by the SC on April 18, 2016.